Last Updated on February 26, 2022 by Grow with Bovees

 This could be if you live in dry conditions.
 Follow the above advice and spritz your plant, or get a pebble tray or humidifier.

-If your plant is developing yellow or discoloured fronts then you might be watering it too much.
-Excess water can result in lethal root rot, so maybe check your roots to make sure.
+If your plant is developing yellow or discolored fronts, then you might be watering it too much.
+Excess water can result in lethal root rot, so maybe check your palm tree roots to make sure.

 Are you using chemical fertilizers?